Easy Hot German Potato Salad

 STEP 3

-Combine flour, sugar, mustard, salt and pepper in bowl.
-Stir flour mixture into onion mixture; stir in water and vinegar.
+Combine flour, sugar, mustard, salt and pepper in bowl; stir into onion mixture.
+Stir in water and vinegar.
 Continue cooking, stirring constantly, 2-3 minutes or until mixture comes to a boil.
 Continue cooking 1 minute.
 Pour onion mixture over potato mixture; toss to coat.

 STEP 4